nfrechette/acl/docs/decompression_performance.md

 | Trooper_1    | 3.916 us  | 4.083 us  | 3.917 us  |
 | Trooper_Main | 40.000 us | 40.250 us | 40.000 us |

 As can be seen, the performance is consistent regardless of the playback direction.
+It also remains consistent regardless of the clip sample rate and the clip playback rate.

 ### decompress_pose